 I am writing for those people who are trying to figure out what it means to be diagnosed as an adult.
 I want those people to feel better about themselves.
 I want them to find systems and routines that will actually work for them.

 I am also writing for those people who have to be the executive function jedis for their families.
 Even if you have the best executive functioning skills and you can organize and control your people like a drill sergeant, you have to remember to also care for you.
 So many of us go through life doing whatever we need to do, taking care of those we love, that we usually forget to take care of ourselves.
 It’s exhausting.
 You might not even realize how exhausting it is (trust me, I know).
 Self-care has gotten a lot of lip service over the last couple of years, and I’ll be the first to admit, I suck at it.
 But then I have to remind myself that if I fall apart who’s going to be there for my family?
 Who will take my place as executive function jedi?

-My goal is to write posts 3 times a week.
-I’ll do my best to be consistent because consistency is important.
-On Mondays, I’ll talk about mindset.
+There are 3 main areas that I'll talk about: mindset, wellness, and systems.
 Mindset is how we view ourselves and how that can influence and direct our lives.
 That might sound a little woo-woo and I guess it is, but mindset matters.
-Wednesdays will be all about wellness and self-care.
-That goes for the people struggling with executive functioning as well as those who live with them.
+Wellness and self-care is for the people struggling with executive functioning as well as those who live with them.
 We’ll talk about many ways to manage stress and emotions on this journey.
-Finally, on Saturdays, I’m going to talk systems.
+Finally, I’m going to talk systems.
 Yes, I’m going to talk about planners and habits and routines because they do work and they will make a difference in your life.
 But before you tune me out because you’ve tried it and it didn’t work for you, my goal is for you to find the thing that will work.
 I’m not going to sell you some system and tell you that you have to use it.
 My goal is to talk about the different ways you can approach things and make them work for you.

 One final note…